fferflo/einx/docs/source/gettingstarted/overview.rst

 `this great einops tutorial <https://nbviewer.org/github/arogozhnikov/einops/blob/master/docs/1-einops-basics.ipynb>`_ and a :doc:`comparison with index-based notation </gettingstarted/cheatsheet>`.

-einx can be integrated easily into existing code and seemlessly works with tensors from different frameworks (Numpy, Torch, Jax, Tensorflow):
+einx can be integrated easily into existing code and seamlessly works with tensors from different frameworks (Numpy, Torch, Jax, Tensorflow):

 ..  code::